axibase/atsd/administration/replication.md

 ![](./images/atsd_tables.png "atsd_tables")

-**MASTER: the following steps must be executed only on the master machine.**
+**MASTER: Only complete this process on the master machine.**

 Start Hadoop and HBase: